jfrog/gitlab-templates/README.md

     * Working against the Docker Registry without JFrog CLI.
     * Running separate jobs on temporary agents or docker containers.

+### Behind the scenes
+The actual setup scripts are maintained under the [jfrog-cli repository](https://github.com/jfrog/jfrog-cli/blob/v2/build/gitlab/.setup-jfrog.yml).
+It includes two hidden jobs with scripts, which can be referenced after the file is included.

 ## Set Up a FREE JFrog Environment in the Cloud
 Need a FREE JFrog environment in the cloud to use with these templates?
 Just run one of the following commands in your terminal.
 The commands will do the following: